Finite groups in integral group rings: The HeLP Method

 Luthar and Passi used the same method to prove that $V(\Z \A_5)$ has no elements of order $6$, $10$ or $15$ by showing that there are no integers $\varepsilon_{d,C}$ satisfying the restrictions of the Luthar-Passi Method.
 By the Cohn-Livingstone Theorem (Theorem~\ref{CohnLivingstone}) the order of every torsion element of $V(\Z \A_5)$ is a divisor of $30$ and, as there are no elements of orders $6$, $10$ or $15$, then every order is either $2$, $3$ or $5$.
-Thus (ZP1) has a positive solution for $\A_5$. }\end{example}
+Thus (ZC1) holds for $\A_5$. }\end{example}

 The last paragraph of the previous example shows how one can use the Luthar-Passi Method to obtain positive solutions for the Spectrum Problem or the Prime Graph Question.